onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

 About QuakeC
 ------------

 QuakeC is a very simplified dialect of the well-known C programming language, and is used by the Quake I engine and its derivatives.
-Xonotic uses the FTEQCC dialect of QuakeC, so only this dialect will be described (as well as some common extensions among Quake engines).
+Xonotic uses the GMQCC dialect of QuakeC, so only this dialect will be described (as well as some common extensions among Quake engines).

 Example code
 ------------